Hyperbolic groups with planar boundaries: The JSJ decomposition

+We now extend the action to the whole sphere.
 Let $e$ represent an element of $E_v/G_v$; the set $S_e=\psi^{-1}(H_e)$ is homeomorphic to a Jordan domain and $G_e$ acts as an elementary convergence group on its boundary.
-By Theorem \ref{thm:extcva}, Lemma \ref{lma:l3typeIII} and Proposition \ref{prop:homeo}, the action of $G_v$ extends to a convergence action on $S^2$. \endp
+Since $E_v/G_v$ is finite, Theorem \ref{thm:extcva} implies that the action of $G_v$ extends to a convergence action on $S^2$. \endp

-\REFCOR{cor:typeIII} Let $G$ be a torsion-free one-ended hyperbolic group with a planar boundary and let $v$ be a vertex of rigid type in its JSJ decomposition such that all the stabilizers of its incident edges are isomorphic to $\Z$.
-We also assume that $\confdim_{AR} G_v <2$.
-Then there exists a compact hyperbolizable $3$-manifold $M_v$ with boundary and with fundamental group isomorphic to $G_v$ such that the conjugacy classes of incident edges define a maximal collection of incompressible disjoint simple closed curves on $\partial M_v$.\ENDCOR Thickening this multicurve into pairwise disjoint annuli provides us with an acylindrical paring of $M_v$.